ReScience/ReScience-submission/article/article.md

 ## Lyapunov exponents by direct method

-Reproduced divergence rates (figure @fig:divergence) and comparison of the original and reproduced Lyapunov exponents (figure @fig:LE_comparison).
+Reproduced divergence rates (figure @fig:divergence) and Lyapunov exponents (figure @fig:LE_comparison) were somewhat different from those in the original article..
 The original article states: "the distance between initially nearby trajectories increased over time, and reached a plateau after about 20–30 days".
 The reproduced results appear not inconsistent with this statement, except for one group of species (Harpacticoids).
 The original article also stated that the analyses "yielded significantly positive Lyapunov exponents of strikingly similar value for all species (Fig. 3; mean exponent = 0.057 per day, s.d. = 0.005 per day, n = 9)".
 Reproduced exponents had very similar mean value, but had about four times greater standard deviation (mean = 0.055 and s.d. = 0.019).

 ![Reproduced divergence rates and Lyapunov exponents (figure 3 in the original article).](figures/div_rate.pdf) {#fig:divergence}